jcu/web-framework-react/README.md

 ## Building the library

-To build the underlying library for inclusion in other projects or for publishing to the `npm` package registry:
+To build the underlying JavaScript library for inclusion in other projects or for publishing to the `npm` package registry:

-    yarn build
+    yarn compile

 You can now use the build in other projects locally (such as via `yarn link`).

+## Publishing the library

 When you are ready to publish, do this:

     # Update CHANGELOG.md and package.json and commit changes first!
     yarn publish --access public

+This process automatically runs `yarn compile` via the `prepublish` script within `package.json` so you don't need to remember to do it.

 Due to `yarn` [missing 2FA
 support](https://github.com/yarnpkg/yarn/issues/4904), you might need to use